Quantum Liouville Cosmology: Path integral for Liouville one-point functions

 At the infinitesimal level, a diffeomorphism $x \mapsto x' = x + \xi(x')$ is parametrized by a vector field $\xi^\mu$ with vanishing normal component at the boundary, and $\delta \tilde{g}_{\mu\nu} = -2 \tilde{\nabla}_{(\mu} \xi_{\nu)}$.
 For there to be a corresponding conformal transformation, $\xi$ has to be a conformal Killing vector and we get $\omega_\xi = -\frac{1}{2} \tilde{\nabla}_\mu \xi^\mu$.
 This implies that

 with $\nabla_\mu$ the covariant derivative associated to $g = e^{2 \varphi} \tilde{g}$.
-Hence, $\delta\varphi = - \frac{1}{2} \nabla_{\! \ast \mu} \xi^\mu$ are zero modes of the quadratic action in the saddle point expansion.
-Note that only nonisometric conformal Killing vectors of the semiclassical background correspond to zero modes since Killing vectors, associated to isometries, have $\nabla_{\! \ast \mu} \xi^\mu = 0$.
+Hence, $\delta\varphi = - \frac{1}{2} \nabla_{\! \ast \mu} \xi^\mu$ is a zero mode of the quadratic action in the saddle point expansion.
+Note that only nonisometric conformal Killing vectors of the semiclassical background correspond to zero modes since Killing vectors, associated with isometries, have $\nabla_{\! \ast \mu} \xi^\mu = 0$.
 It is of course expected that there is a zero mode for every generator of the conformal group that does not leave the saddle point $\varphi_\ast$ invariant, analogous to the phenomenon of spontaneous symmetry breaking.

-A short calculation shows that, in two dimensions, $(-\square - R) \nabla_\mu \xi^\mu = 0$ for any conformal Killing vector, consistent with them corresponding to zero modes on compact manifolds without boundary.
+A short calculation shows that, in two dimensions, $(-\square - R) \nabla_\mu \xi^\mu = 0$ for any conformal Killing vector, consistent with them corresponding to zero modes on compact manifolds without boundaries.
 When there is a boundary, we see that they satisfy the bulk condition in \eqref{eq:bulk_bdy_split} and hence correspond to boundary modes.
 Generically, they are nonvanishing on the boundary, which explains why Dirichlet boundary conditions break conformal invariance.
 The only exception is when $(-\square - R) \delta\varphi = 0$ admits a nonvanishing solution with homogeneous Dirichlet boundary conditions, in which case our decomposition into bulk and boundary modes breaks down.
 As we explain below, this only happens on the hemisphere.